 An easy way to rest both kids and parents’ fears about the new school year is to welcome them with a little fun.
 I like to put “Happy New Year” hats and horns on each desk on the first day (we take a class photo with these that I email to families after school).
 It’s a fun way to set the tone and assure them that you have a fun side (which, I’m guessing you do).
 Tip: purchase AFTER New Year’s Eve when they are on sale.
 If you’re reading this during back to school time, set a reminder on your phone for January 2nd to buy New Year’s decorations (you can also decorate your room with streamers and make a fun doorway).
 I bought a few extras to keep on hand because inevitably, a few will break and I use them over and over.
 You can choose to let your students take them home or store them to use year after year, just buy extras if you plan on doing that because you won’t be able to find new ones to replace the few broken ones when you’re prepping your room in August!

 I also make sure to take a LOT of photos throughout the first week of school.
 Parents like to be assured that their child is in good hands.
 They also like to know what’s going on since most of the time they can’t be there.
 Photos are the easiest way to cross that bridge and help them feel good about leaving their kid with a complete stranger.
 As a parent myself, I can attest to how valuable this is.
 Getting a photo of my kid in school in the middle of the day makes my heart so incredibly happy.
 You can set up a private photo album online, email photos directly to parents, use the Class Dojo or Remind app for photos, or even print them off if you prefer to do that.
-You can find both of these First Day of School Signs in my Free Resource Library (sign up below) to help get you started.
+You can find the First Day of School Poster in my Free Resource Library to help get you started.

 You can also send home a little personal welcome Meet the Teacher letter page–this is an editable version (it comes in a few template choices, each version is available in color and black/white).
 It’s also a nice gesture to give out magnetic contact cards.
 Parents are more likely to keep your info on the fridge as a little magnet than a piece of paper with your info on it (which, let’s be honest, will likely be thrown into the trash).
 You can print directly on magnetic printer paper, so there’s no need to go to a print shop or anything.
 You can find magnetic printer paper here and the editable Meet the Teacher template here.
 These match my Editable Open House Powerpoint Slideshow as well.